 Once home, I carefully split the box into two bags, 8 pounds for me and 8 pounds to go upstate to my brother.
 I called my mother to review the curing process, and it just so happened that the stars aligned; my grandfather was at my mother’s house for the week and she thought he’d get a kick out of coming over to help me with the olives.
 So as it turned out, no over-the-phone instructions here, I got a real deal lesson from the master himself!

 For the record, this really isn’t difficult.
 Essentially, you prepare the olives by cracking them, and then let them sit in salt water until they’re cured.
-Then you’ve got jars of yummy, shelf stable olives just waiting for be used.
+Then you’ve got jars of yummy, shelf stable olives just waiting to be used.

 So here goes…this isn’t a recipe or a tutorial because it’s not that precise, but you can certainly use this as a guideline to make your own.